ESIPFed/data-help-desk/docs/how_to/how_to_onboard_staff.md

 has_toc: false
 ---

-# What information is needed to onboard staff of a help desk
+# How to Onboard Staff for a Data Help Desk

-To onboard staff of a help desk effectively, you'll need to provide them with various types of information and training.
-Here's a comprehensive list:
+To onboard staff for a help desk effectively, you'll need to provide them with various types of information and training.

 ## Basic Information